goobits/matilda-brain/examples/plugins/README.md

-# AI Library Plugin Examples
+# Matilda Brain Plugin Examples

-This directory contains example plugins demonstrating how to extend the AI library with custom backends.
+This directory contains example plugins demonstrating how to extend the Matilda Brain library with custom backends.

 ## Available Examples